Every new hire comes with a hidden cost that never shows up on your P&L.

 - Communication overhead multiplies with each new team member

-- Decision-making slows as more stakeholders need alignment
+- Decision-making slows as more people need alignment

-- Institutional knowledge gets diluted across more people
+- Institutional knowledge gets diluted across more heads

 Here's the brutal math: every new hire doesn't just add their salary to your costs.
 They add friction to every process they touch.

 Watch what happens when you grow from 10 to 30 people.
-Suddenly, you need meetings to prepare for meetings.
+You need meetings to prepare for meetings.
 Sync sessions multiply.
-What used to be a quick Slack message now requires a 30-minute call with five stakeholders.
+What used to be a quick Slack message now requires a 30-minute call with 5 stakeholders.

 3. Manual Processes That Should Have Been Automated Months Ago